 Will Hunt, Janice Fullman and Friends, Formerly The Terrestrials – Contemporary Folk, Pop, Rock Gems, Rhythm & Blues & Originals

 Janice Fullman and Will Hunt bring their tight harmonies and eclectic repertoire of originals, rock, folk, R&B classics, and forgotten gems to New Year’s Rockport Eve.
 Performing on acoustic and electric guitars, keyboards, sax, and flute, the duo has established a five-year residency at The Landing in Manchester, hosting a popular open mic night on the second and fourth Sundays of each month.
-Both musicians play regularly around Cape Ann with numerous musical friends, often teaching or collaborating with younger musicians…some of whom may appear in guest spots at this show.
+Both musicians play regularly around Cape Ann with numerous musical friends, often teaching or collaborating with younger musicians…some of whom, including Pierce Strumpf, may appear in guest spots.

-You’ll be sure to leave humming an old favorite…or rushing to the Internet to find out just what that great song was you just heard…a deep cut by Zevon? or Lowell George? or Lucinda Williams? or Richard Thompson?
+You’ll be sure to leave humming an old favorite…or rushing to the Internet to find out just what that great song was you just heard…a deep cut by Zevon? or Lowell George? or The Decemberists? or Richard Thompson?
 Possibilities abound….
 Extra Terrestrials may appear as well.
 They’ll be singing, playing, and hopping around!

 Be there and see!